 If you suffer a severe shoulder injury that’s beyond repair, or you have serious arthritis, shoulder replacement could be your best option.
-Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and Shenandoah, Texas, is a highly skilled orthopaedic and sports medicine specialist who has considerable expertise in carrying out joint replacement surgery.
+Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and The Woodlands, Texas, is a highly skilled orthopaedic and sports medicine specialist who has considerable expertise in carrying out joint replacement surgery.
 For more information, call the Center for Orthopaedics and Sports Medicine today or request an appointment online.

 You might need to have a shoulder replacement operation if you have chronic shoulder pain or instability in the joint for which there are no alternative treatments.